 The review HP Stream 11 is bright blue.
 There’s an even brighter magenta version if screaming colours are your thing.
 The plastic body is unadorned apart from logos and stickers.
 It feels reasonably robust.
 I’d be happy sending it off to school in a backpack.

-You get a full size keyboard.
+You get a full-size keyboard.
 There are a couple of weird things: half-size arrow keys and small keys along the top row including del and esc.
 In practice it works fine, you can touch type without any problems.
-It’s not as nice as a fully backlit keyboard on, say, an Apple MacBook, but given the low price the keyboard is better than you might expect.
+It’s not as nice as a fully backlit keyboard on, say, an Apple MacBook, but given the low price, the keyboard is better than you might expect.

 If there’s one weak spot, it is the 11 inch 1,366-by-768 screen.
 The image quality isn’t great.
-I found I needed to crank the brightness up to maximum, that doesn’t bode well for the devices longevity.
+I found I needed to crank the brightness up to maximum, that doesn’t bode well for the device’s longevity.
 On the other hand, at NZ$400 a pop, buying a new Stream every couple of years isn’t going to break the bank.

 On a similar note, the sound isn’t a top-notch experience.
 It’s fine for Skype calls and audio prompts, but digital music is disappointing.

-Not for power users
+r power users